• Introduce the world to a problem that most people are unaware of

 • A 50 minute cut for television network distribution will be made

-• National and international distribution will be sought after from film distribution companies, as well as Netflix, Hulu, Amazon Instant Video, HBO Documentaries, Discovery Health, PBS, and TLC
+• National and international distribution will be sought after from film distribution companies, as well as Netflix, Hulu, Amazon, HBO Documentaries, Discovery Health, PBS, and TLC

 • Documentary comprised of: